Posts

 Image

-Menace Amiga, 1988 DMA Design/Psyclapse/Psygnosis $29.95 *My video review for Menace *Previous article *Alphabetical list of all writings *Discord for updates *If pics show artifacting, zoom in/out (CRT effect) Beyond the chapters of your favorite novel, there's a power to the written word which can transcend lifetimes.
+Menace Amiga, 1988 DMA Design/Psyclapse/Psygnosis $29.95 *My video review for Menace *Next article *Previous article *Alphabetical list of all writings *Discord for updates *If pics show artifacting, zoom in/out (CRT effect) Beyond the chapters of your favorite novel, there's a power to the written word which can transcend lifetimes.
 A deserved classic will generally stay as such, the trash shall be forgotten.
 Perhaps a hidden gem will shine through, spotted beneath the murky depths of obscurity.
 Art takes many forms, from traditional paints, to music, stage, film, and of course the video games discussed here.
 Those entrenched in the culture of one may look upon another with pure disdain, even amongst family subsets.
 I've wondered if perhaps the common thread tying them all together lies in your humble, or sometimes not so humble, critic.
 The select few who care so deeply as to love or hate something the vast majority of people are indifferent to.
-Having read hundreds of reviews of
+Having read hundreds

 Knights of the Sky - In-depth Amiga Review with Pics